laravel/docs/validation.md

 <a name="a-note-on-optional-fields"></a>
 ### A Note On Optional Fields

 By default, Laravel includes the `TrimStrings` and `ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
 These middleware are listed in the stack by the `App/Http/Kernel` class.
-Because of this, you will often need to mark your "optional" request fields as `nullable` if you do not want the validator to consider the `null` values as invalid.
+Because of this, you will often need to mark your "optional" request fields as `nullable` if you do not want the validator to consider `null` values as invalid.
 For example:

     $this->validate($request, [
         'title' => 'required|unique:posts|max:255',